Deforming the Double-Scaled SYK & Reaching the Stretched Horizon From Finite Cutoff Holography: Introduction

 \paragraph{Outline} The paper is organized as follows.
 In Sec.~\ref{sec:flow eq}, we introduce Hamiltonian deformations in holographic quantum mechanics based on moving the HJ equation of the dual dilaton graviton theory with Dirichlet boundary conditions, and we study its thermodynamic properties.
 In Sec.~\ref{sec:Chord Hilbert}, we specialize the results in the DSSYK model to deduce a chord basis associated with a bulk geodesic in finite cutoff holography, and the representation of the chord operators after the deformation.
 We also evaluate the Krylov spread complexity of the HH state.
 In Sec.~\ref{sec:correlators} we evaluate correlation functions, including its semiclassical and its triple-scaling limits.
 In Sec.~\ref{sec:EE}, we investigate the entanglement entropy between the double-scaled algebras in the deformed DSSYK model, and their holographic interpretation.
 In Sec.~\ref{sec:dS holography} we apply our previous results to realize the stretched horizon proposal of Susskind.
 We then conclude in Sec.~\ref{sec:discussion} with a summary of our findings, and some relevant future directions.

 In addition, App.~\ref{app:Notation} contains a summary of the notation used in the manuscript.
+We include a brief introduction to $\TT$ deformations in App.~\ref{app:TTbar intro}, which is not required to follow the main text.
 In App.~\ref{app:geodesics} we provide more details about the derivation of spacelike and timelike extremal geodesic lengths connecting the asymptotic boundaries of an effective AdS$_2$ black hole.
 App.~\ref{app:sine dilaton gravity finite cutoff} discusses reality conditions in sine dilaton gravity at a finite cutoff.
 In App.~\ref{app:alternative chord number} we investigate an additional chord number basis, different from the Krylov basis, which has an interpretation in finite cutoff holography.
 In App.~\ref{eq:Def ETW Brane Wormhole} we explore chord Hamiltonian deformations in the presence of ETW branes and Euclidean wormholes in the bulk.
 In App.~\ref{app:AGH} we $T^2$-deform the AGH model to study its thermodynamics and correlation functions.
 At last, in App.~\ref{sec:1st law thermo} we discuss the first law of thermodynamics in the deformed DSSYK.